-In the world of retirement saving, the 401(k) has become “plan A” for most people.
-Not only is it a safe, savvy option to build a solid foundation for your retirement, but it’s become the norm amongst most employers these days.
+For most people, in the world of retirement saving, the 401(k) has become “plan A.” Not only is it a safe, savvy option to build a solid foundation for your retirement, but it’s become the norm amongst most employers these days.

 Many employers don’t offer retirement plans at all, especially if your job is less-traditional.
 Those who are self-employed, run a small business, or participate in the gig economy must often save for retirement on their own.